 How to Rebuild Your Credit After Divorce

-Have an income and live on a budget
+Live on a budget

 You can find out how to improve your credit by learning what’s affecting your credit.
 Pull a recent copy of your credit reports from all three credit bureaus for free through AnnualCreditReport.com.
-If you’ve already ordered your free reports for the year, you can also purchase single or three-in-one credit reports through any of the bureaus.
+If you’ve already ordered your free reports for the year, you also can purchase single or three-in-one credit reports through any of the bureaus.

 Your credit score will give you some perspective on whether your credit history is good or bad.
 Purchase your credit score through FICO.com or any of the three bureaus.
 Or, get a free version of your score through CreditKarma.com, CreditSesame.com, or Quizzle.com.
+Many banks and credit unions also offer free scores as a feature of their checking accounts.

-Make sure your joint debts with your ex-spouse are taken care of
+Address joint debts with your ex-spouse

 Ideally, the debts you’re responsible for are in your name only and those your spouse is responsible for are in his or her name only.
 A refinance, balance transfer, and consolidation are options for the two of you to restructure your debts so they’re in the responsible person's name.